cynkra/dir/README.md

 some functions from ‘usethis’ and ‘devtools’.
 They still work as they did but now support flexible folder structures.
-The default `patch = FALSE` is less invasive, it doesn’t touch those but places shims in a `"dir-overrides"` environment on the search path.
+The default `patch = FALSE` is less invasive, it doesn’t touch those but places shims in a `"dir-overrides"` environment on the search path (but these won’t be triggered by your existent key bindings).

 For a better experience if you use RStudio we advise that you remap Ctrl+Shift+D to call `devtools::document()` outside of the build pane,